Berrys Bay

 Berrys Bay is a bay located to the east of the Waverton Peninsula and the west of McMahons Point, on the north of Sydney Harbour, Australia.

 A number of ship building firms operate from the bay.

 History

 Shipbuilding

-William Alfred Dunn (1839 – 1915) established a boat-building yard at Berry's Bay in the 1870s.
+William Alfred Dunn (1839 – 1915) established a boatbuilding yard at Berry's Bay in the 1870s.
 In 1878 Dunn built Sydney's first steamer with propellers at both ends for the North Shore Ferry Company, for passenger ferry service in Sydney Harbour.
 Dunn's boatyard at Berry's Bay built ferry-boats, tugboats and lighters, as well as sailing boats and steam yachts.
-His sons, Charles and William Dunn, also became boat-builders.
+His sons, Charles and William Dunn, also became boatbuilders.

 Walter McFarlane Ford (1841 – 1934) established a shipbuilding yard at Berry's Bay in 1878, which, over a period of 40 years, turned out a variety of vessels, including pearling schooners, island and mission vessels, surfboats and racing yachts and cruisers.